-The Occupational Safety and Health Administration ([OSHA], 1986) acknowledged the occupational risks of HDs and issued recommendations for their safe handling nearly 30 years ago.
-Updated guidelines from NIOSH and professional societies subsequently have been published (American Society of Health-System Pharmacists, 2006; NIOSH, 2014; Polovich, Olsen, & LeFebvre, 2014).
-All guidelines address the need for HD-related policies and procedures, education and training, and safe-handling precautions in organizations in which HDs are present.
-Safe-handling precautions include the use of safety equipment, safe work practices, and personal protective equipment (PPE).
-When used consistently, recommended precautions can reduce occupational HD exposure (NIOSH, 2004).
+The Occupational Safety and Health Administration (OSHA) acknowledged the occupational risks of HDs and issued recommendations for their safe handling more than 30 years ago (OSHA, 1986).
+Updated guidelines from NIOSH and professional societies subsequently have been published (NIOSH, 2016; Polovich & Olsen, 2018; Power & Coyne, 2018).
+All guidelines address the need for HD-related policies and procedures, education and training, and safe-handling precautions in settings in which HDs are present.
+Safe-handling precautions include the use of engineering controls, safety equipment, safe work practices, and personal protective equipment (PPE).
+When used appropriately and consistently, recommended precautions reduce occupational HD exposure (NIOSH, 2004).

-Approved by the Oncology Nursing Society Board of Directors, January 2015.
-Reviewed January 2016.
-Review by the Hematology/Oncology Pharmacy Association and the American Society of Clinical Oncology Boards of Directors, April 2016.
+Approved by the Oncology Nursing Society Board of Directors, July 2019.
+Approved by the Hematology/Oncology Pharmacy Association Board of Directors, August 2019.

 Centers for Disease Control and Prevention.
-(2014).
-Occupational exposure to antineoplastic agents: Recent publications, guidelines, review articles and surveys.
+(2019).
+Occupational exposure to antineoplastic agents and other hazardous drugs: Recent publications, guidelines, review articles and surveys.
 Retrieved from http://www.cdc.gov/niosh/topics/antineoplastic/pubs.html

 Connor, T.H., & McDiarmid, M.A.
 (2006).
 Preventing occupational exposures to antineoplastic drugs in health care settings.
 CA: A Cancer Journal for Clinicians, 56, 354–365. https://doi.org/10.3322/canjclin.56.6.354